Walking you through making a basic white yeast bread at home, with tips and step-by-step photos. Makes two loaves and freezes beautifully!

 - Vegetable Oil or Butter: Pick whichever you prefer.
 Vegetable oil has less flavour, but produces a more tender crumb and a bread that tends to stay fresh longer.
 Butter provides more flavour, but doesn't stay fresh quite as long.
 If using butter, use it melted and cooled.

-- Milk or Water: Milk is the great choice for this bread if you have plenty on hand, for best flavour and texture.
+- Milk or Water: Milk is a great choice for this bread if you have plenty on hand, for best flavour and texture.
 Any fat level of milk is fine or even re-constituted powdered milk is fine.
 Use what you have.
 You can substitute an equal amount of water, if milk is unavailable or in short supply.
 Obviously, the flavour of the loaf will be affected somewhat, though the texture will be fine.

 Another option is to use part milk, part water.
 It's really quite flexible in that respect.
 Simply keep to the amount of liquid specified, whether milk, water or a mixture of both.

 - Salt and Sugar: Both of these provide flavour and in the case of the sugar, a little food for the yeast to do its work.
-You can substitute honey or maple sugar for the white sugar, if you prefer.
+You can substitute honey or maple syrup for the white sugar, if you prefer.

 Step by Step Photos